The Art of Recognizing Your Next Major Donor

 The Bloomerang survey also found that however a charity defines a major gift or designates the major gift responsibility, only about 40 percent of them have a major gifts strategy.

-Consequently, many nonprofits are simply missing out on one basket of income in a world where many baskets are needed to fulfill their missions.
+Consequently, many nonprofits are merely missing out on one basket of income in a world where many baskets are needed to fulfill their missions.

 In fact, the best source of a major gift is a donor you already know.
 Great donors often go undetected because they don't look or act like we think a big donor would.